katsmith133/glwagner.github.io/_pages/projects.md

 ## [Waves and flow][]

-Subsurface internal waves and shifting eddies and currents are the main components of oceanic motion on scales from tens to hundreds of kilometers.
-Their particular dynamics, strength, and dissipation contols how things like heat and carbon are stirred, mixed, and stored in the ocean's abyss.
+The peculiar dynamics of both subsurface internal waves and shifting eddies, currents, and 'quasi-geostrophic' flows each control, in their own way, how things like heat and carbon are stirred, mixed, and stored in the ocean's abyss.
-My past and continuing work uses theory, asymptotic models, and simple numerical simulations to illuminate the myriad ways that waves and flow interact and exchange energy.
+My work uses theory and idealized models to illuminate the multifold ways these orthogonal, yet intertwined modes of motion *interact*, coevolve, and exchange energy.

 ## [Abyssal mixing][]

-Salty, freezing cold water is poured into the ocean's abyss when the ocean cools and new sea ice forms during winter in Antarctica.
-This dense water creeps and spreads equatorward to fill all the ocean basins, all the while gently mixed into the lighter water above by turbulence and breaking interior waves.
-The balance between these processes ultimately determines the structure of oceanic density so critical to how the ocean moves, mixes, and stores heat and carbon.
+Far beneath the surface, the ocean is perpetually churned by weak, intermittent turbulence that over turns water on centimeter to hundred-meter scales.
-My work in abyssal mixing uses large and "realistic" numerical models to investigate how how turbulent mixing both depends on and erodes the ocean's density stratification.
+Gradually and not without mystery, this turbulent mixing draws heat and carbon into the abyss and ultimately sets the structure of oceanic density so critical to how the ocean moves.
+My work in abyssal mixing uses large and "realistic" numerical models to investigate the both the origins and outcomes of turbulent mixing in the abyss.

 [Waves and flow]: https://glwagner.github.io/projects/wavesAndFlow